mikey247/ontologylookup/README.md

 1. Ensure you have Go installed on your machine.
 2. Clone this repository.
 3. Navigate to the project directory.
-4. Run the `main.go` file with the ontologyID and fomat flags:
+4. Run the `main.go` file with the ontologyID and format flags:

 ```sh
  go run cmd/ontologylookup/main.go -ontologyID=efo -format=machine
 ```

+The package is also published pkg.go.dev on https://pkg.go.dev/github.com/mikey247/ontologylookup

 ## Functionality
 The main function of this project is defined in the FetchOntologyDetails function in the main.go file.
 This function fetches ontology details for a given ontology ID and format.
 If the format is "machine", the details are written to a result.json file.
 Otherwise, the details are printed to the console.